 Map Out One Quarter at a Time

 Then, once you have your quarterly strategies down on paper, break each quarter down into monthly objectives and outline the tactics that can help your team accomplish your objectives.
-Your team should regroup from week to week to ensure the proposed approach is still practical by asking whether the tactics are still relevant and appropriate based on factors like the pandemic, social unrest, natural disasters – for example, an active hurricane season – and the election.
+Your team should regroup from week to week to ensure the proposed approach is still practical by asking whether the tactics are still relevant and appropriate based on factors like the pandemic, social unrest, and economic recovery.
 This practice will prevent your brand from being exposed to reputational threats that may not have existed the week prior and give your team a chance to evaluate which priorities may need to shift.

 Then, you can proactively schedule weekly touch-points with your broader marketing and operations teams to ensure collective awareness of what’s being implemented or changed that week.
-A risk of moving quickly is that communication can fall through the cracks, and you absolutely want to avoid a situation where cross-functional teams are out sync – like marketing forgets to tell the operations team about a key promotion launching, or operations forgets to tell marketing about retail locations closing down just at the moment a social post is about to go live.
+A risk of moving quickly is that communication can fall through the cracks, and you absolutely want to avoid a situation where cross-functional teams are out of sync.

 Be prepared that even with a weekly schedule and checkpoints, so many things are changing day-to-day that you may have to adjust to a schedule that accounts for multiple checkpoints a week.
-For that reason, we do not recommend automating any marketing communications efforts like social posts or email marketing through at least November to ensure your brand is not communicating inappropriately solely due to a scheduling error.
+Keep a close eye on automated content like social posts and email marketing messages to ensure your brand is not communicating inappropriately solely due to a scheduling oversight.

 Expand Your Perspective and Streamline Your Team for Smarter Decision-Making